HarsHvardhnn/visitly-task/README.md

 - RabbitMQ Management: http://localhost:15673 (username: admin, password: admin123)
 - MySQL: Available on localhost:3307 (to avoid conflicts with local MySQL)

+Verifying RabbitMQ Events

+To verify that RabbitMQ events are being published correctly:

+1. Access RabbitMQ Management UI:
+   - Open http://localhost:15673 in your browser
+   - Login with username: admin, password: admin123

+2. Check Queues:
+   - Click on the "Queues" tab in the top menu
+   - You should see three queues:
+     * user.events.queue (receives all user events)
+     * user.registration.queue (receives registration events)
+     * user.login.queue (receives login events)

+3. Test Event Publishing:
+   - Register a new user via Swagger UI or API (POST /api/users/register)
+   - Login with a user (POST /api/users/login)
+   - Go back to RabbitMQ Management UI and check the queues
+   - You should see message counts increasing in the queues
+   - Click on a queue name to see message details

+4. View Messages:
+   - Click on a queue (e.g., user.registration.queue)
+   - Click "Get messages" to see the event payload
+   - The messages will contain JSON data with user registration/login information

+5. Check Application Logs:
+   - Look for log messages like "Publishing user registration event" or "Publishing user login event"
+   - These confirm that events are being sent to RabbitMQ

+If you see messages accumulating in the queues after registering or logging in users, the event publishing is working correctly.

 Step 3: Stop Everything

 When you're done, stop all containers: